 Under the MCPS, at least one of the parents or the married child/child’s spouse has to be a Singapore Citizen or Permanent Resident.
-Applicants’ parents or married children must be either living with them or staying in the same town or within two kilometres of the flat they are applying for.
+Applicants’ parents or married children must be either living with them or staying in the same town or within 4 km of the flat they are applying for.

-You need to note that your parents must continue living in the same estate or within two kilometres of your BTO flat for the MOP (of five years) as well.
+You need to note that your parents must continue living in the same estate or within 4 km of your BTO flat for the MOP (of five years) as well.

 The Third Child Priority Scheme helps families with more than two children get a flat more easily.
 Up to 5% of BTO and SBF flats are allotted to eligible applicants.

 Under the TCPS, either you or your spouse must be a Singapore Citizen, and your family must consist of at least three children (with the 3rd child born after 1 January 1987).
 Your other children must also be Singapore Citizens or Permanent Residents.
 In addition, you must not have bought a flat under the TCPS before.

 Assistance Scheme for Second-Timers (Divorced/Widowed Parents) (ASSIST)

 The Assistance Scheme for Second Timers, or ASSIST, provides assistance to divorced or widowed parents with children under 18 years-old.
 Up to 5% of 2-room Flexi and 3-room BTO flats in the non-mature estates are set aside for such applicants.
 This quota is shared with the 15% quota set aside for second-timers.